 Questions & Answers for Lenders Regarding the Servicemembers Civil Relief Act of 2003

 HUD does not have jurisdiction over interpretation or enforcement of the SCRA (formerly known as the Soldiers' and Sailors' Civil Relief Act of 1940).
 As such, lenders are instructed to contact their legal counsel for more information about their legal obligations with respect to compliance with the Act.
-Official HUD policy with respect to servicing of FHA-insured mortgages in relation to the SCRA is found in HUD handbooks and FHA Mortgagee Letters.
+Official HUD policy with respect to servicing of FHA-insured mortgages in relation to the SCRA is found in the FHA Single Family Housing Policy Handbook (HUD Handbook 4000.1).
 The following is therefore provided solely for informational purposes.

 Are There SCRA Notification Requirements?